germatpreis/go_oreilly/readme.md

 go mod vendor - creates a directory 'vendor' at the top level of the module that contains all your modules dependencies.
 Needs to be run everythime a new dependency is added or upgraded.
 This has fallen out of favour.
 Can speed up builds though.

+go test - run tests in current directory go test ./... - run tests in current director AND all subdirectories
 ```

 # Book